Skitttz/ignite-feed/README.md

 _These features are included as part of the course._

 - [x] Add comments: Create comments on posts.
-- [x] Applaud (like) comments: Enable to like and show appreciation for comments.
+- [x] Aplaudir (like) comments: Enable to like and show appreciation for comments.
 - [x] Delete comments: Option to remove comments.

 ### ✨ Custom Features